Vert (heraldry): Modern flags

 In the 20th century, a number of national flags were designed involving green, especially in the Muslim world, based on the traditional symbolism of green in Islam, and as one of the Pan-Arab colours.

-Green is also common among the national flags of African countries; green is one of the Pan-African colours.
+Green is one of the Pan-African colours, and thus is also common among the national flags of African countries.

 Other countries have used the colour green in their flags to represent the "greenness" of their lands and abundance of their nation.

-The following contemporary national flags feature a solid green field:
+The following contemporary national flags feature a solid-green field: